callenb/callenb.github.io/_posts/2019-07-31-wheres-grandma.md

 Being asked to find my grandmother was what started me off in Family History research, but I never applied myself as much as I could have done.
 Unfortunately my Mum died in 2004 and never knew what had become of her Mother.

-## So many Aunts, so few names?
+## So many aunts, so few names?

-Listening to my Mum talk about her life, you would be forgiven for thinking she had many Aunties.
+Listening to my Mum talk about her life, you would be forgiven for thinking she had many aunties.
 The truth be told she had none.
 Some were great-aunts, some other relations and I suspect some were people she respected.

-There was the Aunt she lived with in Long Acre who witnessed a murder.
-Another Aunt lived in Colvestone Crescent in Dalston, often buying Lox and Cream Cheese Bagels from the Ridley Road bakery at the end of the street.
-I mustn't forget the paranoid Aunt who lived south of the river, as well as the one in Lambeth.
+There was the aunt she lived with in Long Acre who witnessed a murder.
+Another aunt lived in Colvestone Crescent in Dalston, often buying Lox and Cream Cheese Bagels from the Ridley Road bakery at the end of the street.
+I mustn't forget the paranoid aunt who lived south of the river, as well as the one in Lambeth.
 For all I know, some of these people could have been the same person.

-There was also an Aunt Bessie from Prince Rupert in Canada, who visited a few times, but was murdered over there.
+There was also an aunt Bessie from Prince Rupert in Canada, who visited a few times, but was murdered over there.
 I've since found this was a big story in Prince Rupert.
-Not least because of the murder of Aunt Bessie's sister almost exactly 17 years to the day before.
-It turns out Aunt Bessie's sister was the first real murder in Prince Rupert.
+Not least because of the murder of aunt Bessie's sister almost exactly 17 years to the day before.
+It turns out aunt Bessie's sister was the first real murder in Prince Rupert.
 It also turns out she was my great-grandmother.
 I believe my Mum never knew.

 She also had friends and occasionally gave them a name, but most people she told me about had places and stories but not names.
 At least not ones I remember.